 Seasonal Changes

-Many larger black flies enter homes during cooler months to escape the cold weather.
 Cluster flies, in particular, tend to seek shelter in attics, wall voids, and other warm areas.
-This means you may notice them in large numbers all of a sudden in the autumn or winter months.
+This means you may notice them in large numbers all of a sudden in the autumn as temperatures drop – or in the spring as things warm up and they become active again.

 Breeding Sites Indoors

 Big black flies often lay eggs in areas with decaying organic matter.
 If you have a forgotten rubbish can, compost, or food residue in drains, it can become a breeding ground.
 Drain flies, for instance, multiply quickly in moist environments and may seem to appear out of nowhere.
+Common house flies will also be attracted to any decaying organic matter.

 Open Doors and Windows